Vidvox/vvedu/pages/teaching/teaching_module_1.md

 - Adjust UI items in the VDMX control surface and observe that they change in the browser
 - Optional: Have students open the link on their smart phones, tablets, or desktop computers and let them remote control the output.
 Another suggestion is to have a tablet or smart phone already loaded with this page to pass around.

+#### Slider Presets
+1. Click on a slider that is connected to an FX parameter to inspect it
+- Switch to the 'Presets' tab of the UI Inspector
+- Add a preset that set the slider to manual control
+- - Use the sub-inspector to configure preset properties, such as whether or not the value gets restored.
+- Configure the slider to receive from a data-source
+- Add another preset for the receiving state
+2. Switching presets
+- Demonstrate clicking on buttons in slider UI to switch presets
+- Use the UI Inspector > Presets tab to detect shortcuts (key / MIDI / OSC) to switch presets

 ### Exercises

 #### Audio Analysis